haddocking/haddock3-user-manual/src/clis.md

 ## haddock-restraints

-The CLI `haddock-restraints` has its own documentation, please see: [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints)
+The CLI `haddock-restraints` has its own documentation, please see: [bonvinlab.org/haddock-restraints](https://bonvinlab.org/haddock-restraints) and also the online interface at [wenmr.science.uu.nl/haddock-restraints](https://wenmr.science.uu.nl/haddock-restraints)

 ## haddock3-score